“Uplink established, we’re good to go. Viv, can you hear us?”

 >>>>>>>>>

-“You reckon he's almost there?"
+“You reckon he’s almost there?”
 Bern asks.
-They sit up on the running board that juts out from the hatch of the surveyor, watching Will continue to wade through the fluids even as colored lights flash through their visor urgently.
+They sit up on the running board that juts out from beneath the side hatch of the surveyor, watching Will continue to wade through the fluids even as colored warning lights inside their visor flash with such intensity as to be seen through the tint.

-“One can hope!" the opossum says, continuing to scan the surface beneath the intensifying acids with a long-handled instrument as though rolling paint.
-“I'd like to go under but not until then."
+“One can hope!” the opossum says, continuing to scan the surface beneath the concentrating acids with a long-handled instrument as though rolling paint.
+“I’d like to go under but not until then.”

 “Yeah, me too…” the goat sympathizes.